yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-manual.md

 Physical nodes (or cloud instances) are installed with a standard CentOS 7 server image.
 The following steps are to be performed on each physical node, prior to universe creation:

-1. Log in to each database node as a user with sudo enabled (the `centos` user in centos7 images).
+1. Log in to each database node as a user with sudo enabled (the `centos` user in CentOS 7 images).

 1. Add the following line to the `/etc/chrony.conf` file: